zoxpx/pxdocs/content/portworx-install-with-kubernetes/storage-operations/create-snapshots/on-demand/snaps-annotations.md

 Note the format of the _name_ field  - `ns.<namespace_of_source_pvc>-name.<name_of_the_snapshot>`.
 The above example takes a snapshot with the name _px-snap-1_ of the source PVC _px-vol-1_ in the _prod_ namespace.

 {{<info>}}
-**Note:** Annotations support is available from PX Version 1.2.11.6
+**Note:** Annotations support is available from Portworx version 1.2.11.6
 {{</info>}}

-For using annotations Portworx daemon set requires extra permissions to read annotations from PVC object.
+For using annotations Portworx DaemonSet requires extra permissions to read annotations from PVC object.
 Make sure your ClusterRole has the following section

 ```text
 - apiGroups: [""]